Hart Career Center

 This class allows students to learn about the basics of what makes up a computer system, and different types of computer related technologies.
 Students will learn about computer hardware, operating systems, various applications, mobile devices, and networking.
 Topics such as basic internal PC operation, the Internet, security, and cloud based networking will also be covered.
 Students will use a “Pico” micro-controller and a “Raspberry Pi” computer to explore digital electronics and computer programming concepts.
 This class is NOT a computer applications class that teaches students how to USE a computer, but instead explores the underlying technologies that make computers do what they do!

-This class will train students in the field of desktop/mobile computer repair and support.
-Students will learn about various computer operating systems, desktop computer hardware, mobile devices, basic networking, and various utility applications.
-Students will also learn about troubleshooting and repairing various types of computer problems, as well as performing computer modifications and upgrades.
-Training for obtaining IT support certifications is emphasized in this program.
+This class will train students in the field of Information Technology (IT) support.
+Students will learn about computer operating systems, computer hardware and peripherals, mobile devices, and various utility applications.
+Students will also learn about the setup of computer networks and will configure computer devices to communicate on a network.
+Troubleshooting computer devices and networks, as well as performing modifications and upgrades, will be emphasized.
+Basic IT security concepts will also be addressed throughout the course.
+Training for obtaining the CompTIA A+ IT support certification is emphasized in this program.
+Students will be given the opportunity to get the PC Pro certification at the end of this class.

 Computer Networking & Support students participate in SkillsUSA.